Magic146W/Qt_FileExplorer/README.md

  File Operations (Use the toolbar buttons or context menu options for file operations):
  * Create folder
  * Rename file or folder
- * Felete file or folder
+ * Delete file or folder

  File Preview:
  * Double click on files to open images or text files for preview